mobinmob/void-66-services/conf/void-66-conf.md

 Fingerprint: c7:39:79:a3:2a:cf:f1:65:a6:df:3a:1a:6e:93:36:28
 Do you want to import this public key?
 [Y/n]
 ```
-- After accepting it, install the new packages:
+- After accepting it, install the packages:
 ```
 # xbps-install boot-66serv void-66-services
 ```